josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🐍_Ouroborotic_Violence/🩸_Genocide_Denialism/README.md

 # 🩸 Genocide Denialism
 **First created:** 2025-10-02  |  **Last updated:** 2025-10-04
-*On the rewriting, erasure, and digital manipulation of atrocity memory in the network age*
+*On the rewriting, erasure, and digital manipulation of atrocity memory in the network age.*

 ---